garrza/parkingIOT/README.md

-# IOT Final Project - Smart Parking (budget friendly)
+# IOT Final Project - Budget Friendly Smart Parking
 An RFID powered smart parking mechanism, powered by NodeMCU, MQTT, and Node-RED.
 Using MySQL as the database for authorized cars, parked cars, and students.